Barrister | Called 2009 |

 - Proceeds of Crime Act

 Julian Lynch has a busy criminal practice in the Crown Courts, primarily in the South Eastern and Midlands circuits.
-He also has appellate experience and appears in appropriate Youth and Magistrates’ Court matters.
+He has appeared in cases of all levels of seriousness, up to and including murder, complex multi-handed conspiracies and serious sexual offending.
+He also has experience appearing before the Court of Appeal (criminal division).
 He has experience of working for the Probation Service and in prosecuting on behalf of local councils.
+He completed a one-year secondment at the Crown Prosecution Service between October 2020 and October 2021, serving as a Senior Crown Prosecutor, and accordingly has a detailed knowledge of CPS practice and procedures.

 - Cases involving allegations of domestic violence, both prosecuting and defending